jbroerken/libmrhab/doc/source/index.rst

 .. image:: banner.png
    :align: center

-libmrhab is an open source library which is intended to help developing user applications which make use modules which are updated with a callback oriented design.
+The libmrhab library offers support for developing applications using a module based structure.
+Modules are implemented by the application, which are then updated with recieved events by using a callback based design.

 This documentation includes listings for the internal functions, enumerations, etc. used by the library itself.
 These are not meant to be used directly for